-Dream Job: NASA Astronaut
+Career Profile: NASA Astronaut

 Current astronaut candidates in the military retain their rank and service obligations while assigned to the Lyndon Johnson Space Center in Houston, Texas, for a five-year tour.

-They also don’t want fresh-faced graduates: Prospective astronauts must have “at least three years of related, progressively responsible, professional experience” (Astronaut Selection and Training, PDF) although a master's degree can replace one year, and a doctoral three years, of that requirement.
+They also don’t want new graduates: Prospective astronauts must have at least three years of related, progressively responsible, professional experience. although a master's degree can replace one year, and a doctoral three years, of that requirement.

 In addition to NASA’s degree requirements, Army and Marine Corps regulations also list degrees that aren’t acceptable, including medical technology, psychology (unless clinical, physiological, or experimental), nursing, exercise physiology, social sciences, and aviation.

-Even though NASA sees the application right away, the services each have a say in the process through a “selection board” – the same kind of headquarters committee that decides promotions.
-(The Marine Corps, however, dropped the selection board in April 2012, figuring NASA knew best how to pick an astronaut.)
+Even though NASA sees the application right away, the services each have a say in the process through a selection board – the same kind of headquarters committee that decides promotions.
+The Marine Corps, however, dropped the selection board in April 2012, figuring NASA knew best how to pick an astronaut.